 - Walter Lippmann (Public Opinion)

-In 1922, a journalist by the name of Walter Lippmann published a book called Public Opinion where he explored the limitations of the liberal democratic order in the burgeoning era of mass media.
+In 1922, a journalist by the name of Walter Lippmann published a book called Public Opinion, where he explored the limitations of the liberal democratic order in his burgeoning era of mass media.
 This was a time between the world wars when innovations in radio, the telegraph, industrial printing, and cinema were making their presence felt.

 Running against many of the assumptions embedded in the liberal paradigm, Lippmann argued that people don’t have direct access to objective reality due to limitations in their knowledge and access to information.
 Instead, they rely on heavily mediated information and simplified constructs to create a functional but distorted version of objective reality.
-He called this subjective representation the ‘pseudo-environment’.
+He called the sanctuary of meaning the ‘pseudo-environment’.

 “We are told about the world before we see it.
 We imagine most things before we experience them.
 And those preconceptions, unless education has made us acutely aware, govern deeply the whole process of perception.”